moromerx/Blue-Team/Challenges/Reverse Engineering/Crushing{HTB}.md

 1. It defines a pointer puVar1 and a long integer local_10.

-2.  local_10 = *(long *)(array + (ulong)check * 8); - This line of code first takes the character input (converts it to an unsigned long int) and multiplies it by 8 to find the correct byte offset in the array.
+2.  local_10 = *(long *)(array + (ulong)input * 8); - This line of code first takes the character input (converts it to an unsigned long int) and multiplies it by 8 to find the correct byte offset in the array.
 This is because each element in the array is 8 bytes long.
 By multiplying the character code by 8, we are calculating the starting address of the slot in the array that is reserved for this particular character.
 Then, the code dereferences the calculated address to retrieve the value stored at that location in the array, and assigns this value to the variable local_10.

 3.  puVar1 = (undefined8 *)malloc(0x10); - It then allocates 16 bytes (0x10 in hexadecimal) of memory and assigns the address of this memory to puVar1.
 This is because the first 8 bytes will be used to store information and the next 8 bytes will store the address of the next node.
 (Linked list Concept)